 When we talk about the best snorkeling destinations, the red sea must be listed.
 There is more than the charming desert in the Middle East.
 The Red Sea is also a natural snorkeling destination.
 You can access the locations through Egypt and Jordan.
 The waters in the Red Sea are warm, calm and clean.
 Far from the ocean currents, it’s home to abundant marine life.

 Jordan may be forgotten by many people, but its 20km coastline along the Red Sea offers snorkelers plenty of chances to explore the fantastic underwater world.
 The warm water temperature and peaceful water conditions create an ideal environment for marine life.
 There is soft coral, and 8% of them are unique.
 Besides that, fish species and invertebrates inhabit this area.
 You can discover distinct scenery in the waters of Jordan.
-The calm water and excellent visibility makes snorkeling there very pleasant.
+The calm water and excellent visibility make snorkeling there very pleasant.
 The best time to snorkel in Jordan is April, May, September, and October when the weather is not too hot or too cold.

 The outstanding geographic location makes Egypt be one of the best snorkeling destinations.
-Over 1,400km coastline along the Red Sea and the Mediterranean, the Red Sea Riviera, including the resort cities on the western of the Gulf Aqaba and Sharm el-Sheikh all deserve to visit.
-The best to visit is same as Jordan.
+Over 1,400km coastline along the Red Sea and the Mediterranean, the Red Sea Riviera, including the resort cities on the west of the Gulf Aqaba and Sharm el-Sheikh all deserve to visit.
+The best to visit is the same as Jordan.

 Many popular snorkeling destinations are located on Red Sea Egyptian coastline.
 Dahab is famous for Blue Hole.
 Blue Hole is a world-famous dive site, and one of the most dangerous dive sites on earth.
 Snorkeling on the edge of the Blue Hole is an attractive experience.
 The snorkeling area is known as “the saddle”, where the seabed is well protected, and water is calm and clear.
 Security comes first.
 Many brave divers have lost their lives in Blue Hole.
 There can be numerous scuba divers, free divers, and snorkelers in the water at once, so don’t snorkel alone and keep an eye on your friends!